 - Move-In Move-Out checklist – This is helpful for after the tenant screening process to make sure you document the condition of the rental

 - Rental Lease Agreement – Once you’ve decided on a tenant you’ll want to draw up a lease.
-This editable doc is a good starting place.
+This editable doc is a good starting place (make sure this editable doc is compliant with your state laws).

 - Summary of Your Rights Under the FCRA – Our screeners here at RentPrep are FCRA certified to ensure compliance on your screening report